Quick Click to Jump to: Deb's Story | Deb's Professional Bio | Deb's Credentials

 So, I started turning inward––not to fix myself, but to finally meet myself.

 I began building a relationship with myself through self-inquiry, inner child healing, shadow work.
 I learned about the nervous system and how our bodies hold our stories.
-I started reclaiming the abandoned parts of myself––the emotions I'd been taught to suppress, the needs I'd learned to ignore, the truth I'd been too afraid to speak.
+I started reclaiming the abandoned parts of myself—the emotions I'd been taught to suppress, the needs I'd learned to ignore, the truth I'd been too afraid to speak.

 I learned to fill my own cup.
 To turn toward myself with the same compassion, care, and generosity I'd been giving everyone else.
-To meet my own unmet needs.
-To build a loving relationship with myself–– perhaps for the first time ever.

 What I showed the world started to align with how I actually felt.
+I started to re-gain access to my heart, my body, my truth.

 This journey from ego-led to soul-led living took years.
 It wasn't linear.
 It wasn't always pretty.